transloadit/uppy/website/src/docs/dashboard.md

   copyLinkToClipboardFallback: 'Copy the URL below',
   // Used as the hover title and screen reader label for buttons that copy a file link.
   copyLink: 'Copy link',
-  // Used as the hover title and screen reader label for file source icons, e.g., "File source: Dropbox".
+  // Used as the hover title and screen reader label for file source icons, e.g., “File source: Dropbox”.
   fileSource: 'File source: %{name}',
   // Used as the label for buttons that accept and close panels (remote providers or metadata editor)
   done: 'Done',